Correlation Between Ready Capital and VanEck Retail

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in VanEck Retail ETF are ranked lower than 3 (%) of all global equities and portfolios over the last 90 days.
+Over the last 90 days VanEck Retail ETF has generated negative risk-adjusted returns adding no value to investors with long positions.
 Despite fairly strong basic indicators, VanEck Retail is not utilizing all of its potentials.
-The recent stock price confusion, may contribute to short-horizon losses for the traders.
+The current stock price confusion, may contribute to short-horizon losses for the traders.

 Predicted Return Density